power bi cross selling matrix for retail

 DateSerial (year([yourdate]),month([yourdate]),1)

-To convert a date to the last day of the month:
+To convert a date to the last day of the month/end of month:

 DateSerial (year([yourdate]),month([yourdate])+1,1)-1